-Tax season is upon us, and if you are one of the many Americans struggling to understand how to fill out your tax forms, the IRS — yes, that IRS — may be able to offer you free assistance.
+Tax season is upon us, accompanied by many new federal tax changes.
+If you are one of the many Americans struggling to understand how to fill out your tax forms, the IRS — yes, that IRS — may be able to offer you free assistance.

 The IRS offers the Volunteer Income Tax Assistance (VITA) program to certain taxpayers that require aid with preparing their returns.
 The program is generally available to those making $54,000 per year or less, elderly or disabled taxpayers, or those who have difficulty understanding English.
 VITA locations are sprinkled throughout America's community centers, libraries, shopping malls, and other public locations.

 The VITA program is staffed by IRS-certified volunteers who can assist with basic tax preparation questions, and in some cases, electronic filing.
 Filing advice covers many of the common tax forms and their impacts, including many varieties of 1099 forms.
-1099 forms report income from sources ranging from interest and dividends to Social Security/unemployment benefits and IRA contributions.
+The 1099 forms report income from sources ranging from interest and dividends to Social Security or unemployment benefits and IRA contributions.

 VITA staff may be able to assist with complex tax issues, such as those including home sales, health savings accounts, and self-employment.
 Within limits, VITA staff can also address itemized deductions and amended returns.
 More complex cases such as Schedule C forms with losses may be beyond VITA's expertise and should be taken to a tax professional in any case.